Montreal Maroons: Success at the gate and on the ice

 In the Maroons' first season, they finished second to last in the league.
 However, the new Forum was selling out and, with the addition of players like Nels Stewart, Babe Siebert and Merlyn Phillips, success came quickly.
 In a single year, the Maroons went from having their worst record in franchise history to their best.
 In only their second season, Montreal won their first Stanley Cup.
 The NHL playoffs that year were a two-game, total-goals format.
 Montreal won the opening series over the Pittsburgh Pirates 6–4, then upset the favored Ottawa Senators 2–1.
 In the NHL playoff final, Montreal defeated Ottawa to advance to the 1926 Stanley Cup Final against the Victoria Cougars of the Western Hockey League (WHL).
 In the last Stanley Cup Final involving two different leagues, Montreal defeated Victoria three games to one.
 Contributing to the victory was rookie, and future Hall of Fame member, Nels Stewart, who scored six of the Maroons' 10 goals in the series.
 Stewart won the Hart Trophy as most valuable player.
 While not a smooth skater, Stewart compensated with size (at and 195 lb, he was a giant compared to other players of that era), toughness (amassing 119 penalty minutes), and shooting (scoring 34 of Montreal's 91 goals during the season).
 Stewart's 34 goals remained an NHL record for rookies until the 1970–71 season.
 During this era, team's best players often played the entire game with substitutions only made for injuries.

 For the 1926–27 season, the NHL expanded to 10 teams and was divided into American and Canadian divisions.
 The Maroons finished third in the Canadian Division, behind their rivals the Canadiens, with whom they now shared the Forum.
 The two teams met in the playoffs for a two-game, total-goals series.
 The Forum was packed with 11,000 fans, in a building whose capacity was listed at 10,000, to watch the Canadiens defeat the defending Stanley Cup champions.
-The Maroons also participated in another moment of ice hockey history when, on November 26, 1926, they were the competition in the New York Rangers' NHL debut game.
+The Maroons also participated in another moment of ice hockey history when, on November 16, 1926, they were the competition in the New York Rangers' NHL debut game, losing 1 to 0.

 The Maroons got revenge on the Canadiens in the 1927–28 season, by eliminating them in the semifinals of the playoffs.
 The Maroons then met the New York Rangers for the 1928 Stanley Cup Final, but lost the series 3–2.
 Because the Ringling Bros. and Barnum & Bailey Circus occupied Madison Square Garden, all five games were played at the Forum.